openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

-If a request is blocked by an objection from a member of @openjs*foundation/cpc, then the only way for the request to be approved is for that committee to decide to approve the request using whatever decision*making process the committee uses when consensus is not reached.
+If a request is blocked by an objection from a member of @openjs*foundation/cpc, then the only way for the request to be approved is for that committee to decide to approve the request using whatever decision-making process the committee uses when consensus is not reached.

 As examples, the purpose of prior sponsored travels includes attending TC39 meetings,